You can apply directly to USC for an undergraduate place if you are:

 To find out more about Grade Point Averages refer to the Grades and Grade Point Average (GPA)- Academic Policy.

-A selection rank of 1 is the lowest and 99 is the highest (a selection rank of 99 is the equivalent of an OP 1).
-The selection rank assigned based on your TPP bridging studies is determined by your Grade Point Average and the number of courses studied.
+Selection ranks range from 1 (lowest) to 99.95 (highest) The selection rank assigned based on your TPP bridging studies is determined by your Grade Point Average and the number of courses studied.
 Students may have other selection ranks if they have completed other qualifications or have relevant work experience.

 TPP students are eligible for two adjustment points as a part of the Regional Preference Scheme.
 Under this scheme, two bonus points will be added to a student's selection rank for eligible students.

-No, some high demand degree programs, such as the Bachelor of Midwifery and the Bachelor of Dietetics, have program cut-offs that are too high to achieve with TPP study.
+No. Some high-demand degree programs, such as the Bachelor of Midwifery and the Bachelor of Dietetics (Honours), have program cut-offs that are too high to achieve with TPP study.

 Your selection rank must be high enough to meet the minimum selection threshold required in order to be considered for direct entry.
 You must also meet any subject prerequisites and English language requirements for the program you want to study.